joe-wojniak/PythonForFinance/README.md

 ## Disclaimer
 This information is provided for educational purposes and does not constitute financial or trading advice.
 The information is provided without warranty, expressed or implied.
-This work is provided under the Apache 2.0 license included in this repository (the "License").
+This work is provided under the Apache 2.0 license included in this repository (the "License".)